progmatix21/NTTDHack2022/README.md

 ## AI in Healthcare

-This repository is the submission for the hackathon from **team ATR21**.
-The submission is a web-app based on Machine Learning models trained on cardio vascular and diabetic data, which can be used to predict the respective conditions based on user-provided inputs.
+This is a candidate developed for the hackathon by **team ATR21** during the semi-final round.
+This is a web-app based on Machine Learning models trained on cardio vascular and diabetic data, which can be used to predict the respective conditions based on user-provided inputs.